Symbian9/qmapshack-doc-wiki/DocMapsTipsTricks.md

 If you would like do it with some other layout, simply replace the *.TYP (f.e. easyalps.TYP).
 If you prefer another country be careful: all 6x.img and 7x.img must be from the particular openmtbmap country file!
 Also don't forget to replace the --family-id with the one from your country.

-This is really a quick way, to integrate your favourite openmtbmaps or velomaps into QMapShack.
+This is really a quick way, to integrate your favorite openmtbmaps or velomaps into QMapShack.

 If you prefer a GUI: you can still use QLandkarteGT for creating gmapsupp.img, too.